LuminousAndrew/Exospine/content/_index.md

 # The Future - Today!

 Some introductory text to get you excited about what we are doing.
-For example, I could tell you what our [prototype](#prototype) can do and then link you to our [contact form](#contact-form) so you can get in touch to ask for a **one-on-one** (or more :-)) showcase session.
+For example, I could tell you what our [prototype](#prototype) can do and then link you to our [contact form](https://fantastic-gaufre-a608da.netlify.app) so you can get in touch to ask for a **one-on-one** (or more :-)) showcase session.

----

-Have we caught your attention?
-We appreciate your feedback at this early stage of our product.
-Do not hesitate to contact us.
-In fact, if your interested, we'd love to give you a tour of the prototype we built.

-{{< contact_form id="contact-form" placeholder_name="Name" placeholder_email="Email Address" placeholder_message="Message" button_label="Send ✉️">}}

 ---